ehmicky/merge-error-cause/README.md

 }
 ```

-## Error type
+## Error class

-The outer error type is used.
+The outer error class is used.

 ```js
 try {